Rossmore, County Tipperary

 Rossmore is a small village and townland in County Tipperary in Ireland.
-It is in the civil parish of Clonoulty, barony of Kilnamanagh Lower.
+It is in the civil parish of Clonoulty and the historical barony of Kilnamanagh Lower.
 It is located in the electoral division (ED) of Clonoulty West.
-It is also half of the Clonoulty and Rossmore parish in the Roman Catholic Archdiocese of Cashel and Emly.
+Rossmore is also half of the Catholic parish of Clonoulty and Rossmore in the Archdiocese of Cashel and Emly.

-Geographic location
+Geography

 Rossmore is administered by Tipperary County Council, and lies within the boundaries of Tipperary constituency for the purposes of Irish general elections.

-Rossmore is almost equidistant from the three nearest towns.
-Cashel is 12 kilometres south-east, Thurles is 13 kilometres north-east, and Tipperary Town is 14 kilometres south-west.
-The nearest railway station is Thurles railway station, which has frequent and direct connections to Ireland's three largest cities: Dublin, Cork, and Limerick.
+It is almost equidistant from the three nearest towns.
+Cashel is 12 kilometres south-east, Thurles is approximately 13 kilometres north-east, and Tipperary Town is 14 kilometres south-west.

-Rossmore may also refer to a slightly larger area which forms one half of the Clonoulty–Rossmore GAA club.
+Rossmore may also refer to a slightly larger area which forms one half of the catchment of Clonoulty–Rossmore GAA club.

 The usage of the term Rossmore in these instances encompasses a number of other townlands including Rossmore itself, plus Glenough, Turraheen, Knockbawn, Toragh, Doorish, Westonslot, Gorteenamoe, Drum, Drumwood, Tooreen, Coolanga, Clunedarby, Brockagh, Park, and Stouke.

+The Multeen River, a tributary of the River Suir, flows by Rossmore village and continues downstream under Rossmore Bridge.

+History

+Evidence of ancient settlement in the area includes ringfort and ring barrow sites in the townlands of Coolanga Lower and Glenough Lower.
+Rossmore Bridge, in Rossmore townland, was built c.
+1820.

+Rossmore Mills represented the Irish woolen industry with 10 others at the Great Exhibition in London in 1851.
+The owner of the wool mills was John Daly and showcased frieze cloth for men's clothing and horse blankets internationally for the first time.
+It comprised a tuck and carding mill by the bridge downstream from the beginning of its 950-metre mill race at Rossmore bridge on the Multeen River.
+It was on the estate of Rossmore House and next to a cricket pitch.
+It's origins may stem from the 12th century Clonoulty Preceptory of the Knights Templar, which had stocks of white cloth, robes in coloured wool and valuable horses.
+Rossmore Mills also exhibited among 12 woollen manufacturers in 1864 at the first Exhibition of Manufactures at the Royal Dublin Society.
+The mills were improved by John Daly's son-in-law John Mulcahy of the Ardfinnan Woollen Mills but later became a creamery after 1891.